 The Reinheits Boten will include the following Friedenfelser beers:

 Since 2013, owner Alexander Himburg has been at the forefront of the craft beer revolution in Germany, applying American methods to his flavorful beers while protecting the German Purity Law of 1516.
 Braukunst Keller’s natural beers are layered with aromatic hops, special malts and soft water from the Bavarian Forest.
+Many breweries and other businesses in the food and drinks industry may use commercial water treatment equipment to ensure that the water being used is not hard.
 The brewery’s Amarsi IPA, an American-style double IPA, has earned critical praise and international awards.

 The Reinheits Boten will include the following Braukunst Keller beers: